Skip to content

 Roasted tomatillos, onions and garlic.

 Let cool, then blend with toasted chiles de arbol, raw garlic, cilantro, and salt until smooth.
+Pour into a bowl and stir in the diced avocado.

 When it comes to making salsa, you have two options: boiling and roasting.